-MPE launched the Myeloma Community Taskforce to address a key concern of patient advocates – better representation of the patient voice throughout the drug research, development and approval processes.
+MPE launched the Myeloma and AL amyloidosis Community Taskforce to address a key concern of patient advocates – better representation of the patient voice throughout the drug research, development and approval processes.

 As a standing committee of patient experts and advocates, the Taskforce is prepared to respond in a timely manner to ensure that recommendations are incorporated based on stakeholder timelines.
 The Taskforce is comprised of patients and advocates from across Europe, representing the diversity of the patient community.